-EPA’s Marine Pollution Control Branch within the Office of Water (OW) based in Washington D.C., in coordination with EPA’s seven coastal Regional Offices (Regions 1, 2, 3, 4, 6, 9 and 10), administers the Ocean Dumping Management Program.
+EPA’s Freshwater and Marine Regulatory Branch within the Office of Water (OW) based in Washington D.C., in coordination with EPA’s seven coastal Regional Offices (Regions 1, 2, 3, 4, 6, 9 and 10), administers the Ocean Dumping Management Program.
 Through implementation of the Marine Protection, Research and Sanctuaries Act (MPRSA), EPA Headquarters and Regional Offices work together to safeguard the ocean by preventing or limiting the dumping of any material that would adversely affect human health and the marine environment.
 In addition, EPA and the U.S. Army Corps of Engineers (USACE) share responsibility for protecting the ocean from the disposal of dredged material that is unsuitable for the ocean environment.

 EPA’s Ocean Dumping Management Program plays a primary role in protecting and preserving our ocean and coastal resources.
 EPA regularly evaluates ocean disposal inquiries from the public and provides technical support to other agencies to ensure that ocean dumping is appropriately regulated and safeguards human health and the environment.

 EPA also works with other federal, state and local agencies to address marine pollution issues that arise during and following large-scale emergencies, such as Hurricane Katrina, the Deepwater Horizon oil spill and the Japanese tsunami.

 EPA’s Regional Offices provide localized support and implement MPRSA general permits for responsible disposal of wastes and other materials in the oceans, for example, for the disposal of vessels at sea or for burials at sea.
 In rare instances, EPA Regional Offices may issue an emergency, research or special ocean dumping permit to an individual or entity.